HnZGaming/SEServerListObserver/README.md

 This project monitors the player population of all public Space Engineers community servers and periodically writes player counts to an InfluxDB database.
 It is designed to run via Docker Compose, supports scheduled polling via cron, and is ready for future expansion (e.g., Grafana integration for visualization).

+This tool allows you to observe the player count of each host, not limited to each host:port.
+This is important when you want to know the true population of a Nexus-enabled SE community as opposed to a single server instance.

 ## Features
 - Polls all public Space Engineers servers using the Steam master server API
-- Collects player counts and server info every run
+- Collects player counts per host:ip and also per host
 - Stores results in InfluxDB (configurable via environment variables)
 - Runs easily with Docker Compose (Python + InfluxDB)
 - Thread-safe, parallelized polling for fast data collection